Erlkoenig90/whiler/README.md

   Print the BNF of the grammar used to parse BNF's
 * ShowWhile

-  Print the BNF of the grammar used to parse while progams
+  Print the BNF of the grammar used to parse while programs

+* ShowGoto

+  Print the BNF of the grammar used to parse goto programs

 OutFile can also be "-" to print to the console.